 Need coffee, tea, chocolate, almonds, cocoa?
-Stop by the Fair Trade table during coffee hour several Sundays each month where we are selling Equal Exchange Products.
-We sell Fair Trade because it is a hope that our congregation will be interested in, knowledgeable, and supportive of Fair Trade as an alternative to our present economic system.
-Check out the Social Justice Bulletin Board for more information about Fair Trade.
-You may be surprised.
+Stop by the Fair Trade table during coffee hour several Sundays each month where we are selling Equal Exchange Products – goods that protect the environment and workers.
+We sell Fair Trade because it is a faithful alternative to our present economic system.

 Latest Social Justice News & Activities (see below)

 by the Angola Partnership Group We have received a letter of appreciation from Rev. Jose and Eva Chipenda acknowledging the impact of our University Church partnership with IECA (Evangelical Congregational Church in Angola.
 As forwarded to Rev. Jorge Morales, the Conference Minister of the Illinois Conference–UCC, we also want to share it with everyone at […]

 University Church has a long history of commitment to international partnerships that reflect our mission “to act for justice and to respect creation” by reaching out to brothers and sisters in Christ beyond our immediate community and nation.
 For a decade now, University Church has been in partnership with the Evangelical Congregational Church in Angola […]

 I went this year thinking it would be my last.
 I didn’t expect much from the weekend.
 I went to put closure on something into which for ten years I had invested myself.
 It had felt as though interest at University Church had waned; it was time for me to find something more local to […]